• Skip to primary navigation

 • The cake can be made in advance.
 Wrap in plastic wrap and freeze for up to 1-2 weeks.

-• Do not overmix mascarpone.
+• Do not over mix mascarpone.
 Icing will turn grainy.

 • The cake can be made and iced a day in advance before serving.

-• Store cake in the refrigerator.
+• Store cake in the refrigerator for up to 4-5 days.

 High altitude adjustments above 4,000 ft for baking cake